feature-engine/feature_engine/docs/user_guide/encoding/StringSimilarityEncoder.rst

 The :class:`StringSimilarityEncoder()` replaces categorical variables by a set of float variables representing similarity between unique categories in the variable.
-This new variables will have values in range between 0 and 1, where 0 is the least similar and 1 is the complete match.
+This new variables will have values in range between 0 and 1, where 0 is the least similar and 1 is the exact match.
 This encoding is an alternative to OneHotEncoder in the case of poorly defined (or 'dirty') categorical variables.

-For example, from the categorical variable "Profession" with categories ('Data Analyst', 'Business Analyst', 'Product Analyst', 'Project Manager', 'Software Engineer'), we can generate the float variables which will take value from 0 to 1, based on how text strings are similar.
+For example, from the categorical variable "Profession" with categories ('Data Analyst', 'Business Analyst', 'Product Analyst', 'Project Manager', 'Software Engineer'), we can generate the float variables which will take value from 0 to 1, based on how smilar these text strings are.

 **Encoding only popular categories**